r-pufky/payday2-secret/README_JA.md

    `When the four thieves were asked to destroy a large store their actions were
     as fast as they were devastating.`

-1. Platinum Card (もしくは: “Yeah, He’s a Gold Digger”)
+1. Stomping Grounds (もしくは: Platinum Card / “Yeah, He’s a Gold Digger”)

    `The four thieves strolled down the street cleaning out each stop they passed
     despite every effort the law couldn’t stop them.`